Vaibtan/CSE-530-Distributed-Systems/Assignment 1/gRPC/Readme.md

-# ONLINE SHOPPING PLATFORM USING gRPC
+# ONLINE COMMODITY TRADING PLATFORM USING gRPC

 ## Steps to run the application
 Commands to compile the proto files